Chapter 36 of the Wisconsin Statutes directs the

 Nanci Simon, Secretary to the Faculty

-The Constitution and Handbook Revision Subcommittee is a permanent subcommittee of the Executive Committee and may be constituted according to the authority granted to the Executive Committee (Article II, Section 7(f), Constitution of the Faculty Senate).
+The Constitution and Handbook Revision Subcommittee is a permanent subcommittee of the Executive Committee and may be constituted according to the authority granted to the Executive Committee (Article 10.2.A., Constitution of the Common Council).

 issue through governance click here.